shakayoyo/Pytorch_intro/README.md

-# Pytorch_intro
-This is a repository for tutorial lectures on introduction to PyTorch for [STAT8056](http://users.stat.umn.edu/~xshen/stat8056.htm), UMN Statistics.
+# Introduction to PyTorch Tutorials for STAT 8056

+This repository contains tutorial materials for the introductory PyTorch lectures in [STAT 8056](http://users.stat.umn.edu/~xshen/stat8056.htm), Department of Statistics, University of Minnesota.

-The complementary Google Colab notebook: [click here]([https://colab.research.google.com/drive/1N2F-X4Q9-9Dr-zuUNMPUZQb8of3HMHc5?usp=sharing]).
+A complementary Google Colab notebook is available here: [Google Colab Notebook](https://colab.research.google.com/drive/1N2F-X4Q9-9Dr-zuUNMPUZQb8of3HMHc5?usp=sharing).

-Tutorial session (on PyTorch basics) will cover the following topics:
+## Topics Covered

+The tutorial session on PyTorch basics covers:

-* Set up the working/coding environment for Python (either locally or on a remote host)
+- Setting up a Python coding environment, either locally or on a remote machine
-* PyTorch basics (tensors, computation graph, gradient tracing, GPU computation)
-* Use PyTorch to build general ML/DL pipelines for your research, with some examples including:
-  * Use SGD to do linear regression, the naive way, and the PyTorch way
+- Core PyTorch concepts:
+  - Tensors
+  - Computational graphs
+  - Automatic differentiation
+  - GPU acceleration
+- Building machine learning and deep learning workflows in PyTorch, including:
+  - Linear regression with SGD: a naive implementation and a PyTorch implementation
-  * Fit a ReLU neural network to learn the sine function, w./w.o. regularization
+  - Training a ReLU neural network to fit the sine function, with and without regularization
-  * Design and train a CNN to perform classification on the MNIST dataset
+  - Designing and training a CNN for MNIST classification
-* Some resources and tools to help you understand DL and PyTorch better.
+- Helpful resources and tools for gaining a stronger understanding of deep learning and PyTorch